ArshRai17/cool-anemone/content/about.md

 > Making the simple complicated is commonplace; making the complicated simple, awesomely simple, that's creativity.
 Charles Mingus

-Other than developing technical information for [Solace PubSub+ products](https://solace.com/products/platform/), I create [Music](/music) and spend time with little.
+Other than developing technical information for [Solace PubSub+ products](https://solace.com/products/platform/), I create [Music](/music) and spend time with my family.